Abandoned & Little-Known Airfields:

 40.122, -84.617 (Northwest of Columbus, OH)

-This general aviation airport was located on the northeast side of the town of Greenville.
+This general aviation airport was located on the northeast side of the town of Greenville was evidently established at some point in 1936,

-The earliest depiction which has been located of Treaty City Airport was a 9/28/43 aerial view from the 1945 AAF Airfield Directory (courtesy of Scott Murdock).
+The earliest photo which has been located of Treaty City Airport was a 9/28/43 aerial view from the 1945 AAF Airfield Directory (courtesy of Scott Murdock).

 It depicted Treaty City Airport as having 2 unpaved perpendicular runways.